How To Find Someone’s Middle Name: Search Their Full Name in Seconds

 • Other

-In addition to marriage licenses, business licenses, address updates and motor vehicle tag renewals that are housed in County clerk’s and comptroller’s offices, the state archives and health department in most states house public records on almost everyone, and many provide online services.
+In addition to marriage licenses, business licenses, address updates, and motor vehicle tag renewals that are housed in County clerk’s and comptroller’s offices, the state archives and health departments in most states house public records on almost everyone, and many provide online services.

 While this isn’t typically the fastest solution, it can yield the results you seek.